 In This Article

 Piling on the product isn't always the best way to handle hair that won't cooperate.
 On the contrary, sometimes what your strands really need is a little detox, and that's exactly what baking soda does for your hair.
-A natural clarifying agent, baking soda works to clean hair by gently removing the buildup from each strand.
-But before you go sprinkling the powder all over yourself, there are a few things to understand before getting it a try.
-Keep reading to find out not only how to make your own baking soda shampoo, but also how to wash your hair with the solution and the benefits of doing so.
+As a natural clarifying agent, baking soda works to clean hair by gently removing the buildup from each strand.
+But before you go sprinkling the powder all over yourself, there are a few things to keep in mind before giving it a try.
+Keep reading to find out not only how to make your own baking soda shampoo but how to use it.

-Making your own baking soda shampoo isn't as complicated as you might think.
-The below recipe, which only requires two common household ingredients and three steps, is quite possibly the simplest DIY shampoo mixture you'll ever try.
+Making baking soda shampoo isn't as complicated as you might think.
+The recipe below only requires two common household ingredients and is quite possibly the simplest DIY shampoo mixture you'll ever try.

-- Baking soda shampoo works best when it's mixed right before you use it.
+Baking soda "shampoo" works best when it's mixed right before you use it.
 Pick up a small travel-size bottle or reuse a bottle that you already have and whip up enough for a single wash.
-Just a scoop of baking soda, a bit of water, and a quick shake, and you're ready to jump in the shower.
+With just a scoop of baking soda, a bit of water, and a quick shake, you're ready to jump in the shower.

-- Commercial shampoo strips your hair of its natural oils, causing your scalp to produce more and more.
-Baking soda doesn't do this (and that's a good thing), but it will take time for your body to adjust its oil production.
-Don't be surprised if your hair feels greasier (or drier) than usual when you first make the switch.
-As soon as your body adjusts, your hair will look and feel better than ever, and it'll stay clean longer, too.
+Some commercial shampoos can strip your hair of its natural oils, causing your scalp to overproduce oil.
+Baking soda doesn't do this (and that's a good thing).
+So don't be surprised if your hair feels greasier (or drier) than usual when you first make the switch.
+As soon as your body adjusts, your hair will look and feel better and can stay clean longer, too.
 Most baking soda shampooers find that they only need to wash their hair a few times a week.

 The Bottom Line